 _________________________

 "There is nothing mysterious about Ortho 2, just fact and common sense.
 Bending wires and using functional appliances in dental school 25 years ago was not my idea of fun especially not knowing the END POINT.
 I was intimidated seeing my clients come into the office with a mouth full of hardware, springs, elastics and acrylic staring up at me and wondering what is all this doing to the teeth, surrounding bones and more importantly the functional relationship between the condyles, muscles and articular discs.
 Knowing in advance of what you are trying to achieve and understanding the principles and techniques in getting there is a definite "take away" from this course.
 This course summons and enhances the knowledge obtained in all previous OC level courses and places it into the realm of orthopedics.
-Yes you can stay on "trajectory"in the midst of bands, elastics and acrylic....The spirit and passion to teach, learn and inspire can be seen in the eyes of all."
+Yes you can stay on "trajectory"in the midst of bands, elastics and acrylic....The spirit and passion to teach, learn and inspire can be seen in the eyes of all." - Joseph Andary, D.D.S., Oakville, Ontario Canada

-© 2023 Occlusion Connections All Rights Reserved
+© 2026 Occlusion Connections, Inc. All Rights Reserved

 www.occlusionconnections.com